day50-dev/Streamdown/README.md

 ### Colors are highly (and quickly) configurable for people who care a lot, or just a little.
 ![configurable](https://github.com/user-attachments/assets/19ca2ec9-8ea1-4a79-87ca-8352789269fe)

-### Has a [Plugin](https://github.com/kristopolous/Streamdown/tree/main/streamdown/plugins) system to extend the parser and renderer.
+### Has a [Plugin](https://github.com/kristopolous/Streamdown/tree/main/streamdown/plugins) system to extend the parser and renderers.
 For instance, here is the [latex plugin](https://github.com/kristopolous/Streamdown/blob/main/streamdown/plugins/latex.py) doing math inside a table:
 ![calc](https://github.com/user-attachments/assets/0b0027ca-8ef0-4b4a-b4ae-e36ff623a683)